turbo-octo-happiness/book-kit/documentation/api.md

 #### PUT /tags/:tagid

 - _Description:_ Updates a user's tagname.
-Only the tag's creator can edit it; if someone besides the owner of the tag tries it will return 0 results.
+Only the tag's creator can edit it; if someone besides the owner of the tag tries it will return an error.
 - _Endpoint:_ `/tags`
 - _Data Parameters:_ An object with the following fields: tagname
 - _Example:_